-- 5.30 The Hong Kong Special Administrative Region (HKSAR) Government has since 2001 established bilateral WHS with a number of economies to provide an opportunity for our youths to gain living experience overseas for broadening their horizons, and for youths of our partners to learn more about Hong Kong.
-As of end-2013, HKSAR Government has established bilateral WHS arrangements with a total of nine economies, namely New Zealand, Australia, Ireland, Germany, Japan, Canada, Korea, France and the United Kingdom (UK). - 5.31 Youths aged 18 to 30 may join the schemes.
-Save for the UK which allows our youths to stay there for up to 24 months, our partners issue working holiday visas to eligible Hong Kong youths to stay in their economies for up to 12 months.
-During their stay, the youths can take up short-term employment to subsidise their expenses or attend short-term courses (except for Ireland).

-5.32 These WHSs have been well received.
-As of end-2013, close to 46 000 Hong Kong youths joined the schemes.
-LD will continue to explore with potential economies to establish new WHS and seek to expand our existing bilateral arrangements.
+- 5.31 Since 2001, Hong Kong has established bilateral WHS arrangements with a number of economies to provide an opportunity to our youths aged between 18 and 30 to enrich their global exposure and broaden their horizon, by experiencing foreign culture through living and working temporarily overseas while holidaymaking.
+At the same time, WHS allows youths of our partner economies to learn more about Hong Kong.
+As of end-2014, Hong Kong has established bilateral WHS arrangements with a total of nine economies, viz.
+New Zealand, Australia, Ireland, Germany, Japan, Canada, Republic of Korea, France and the United Kingdom (UK). - 5.32 Save for the UK which allows our youths to stay for up to 24 months, the remaining eight partners issue working holiday visas to eligible Hong Kong youths to stay in their economies for up to 12 months for holidaying and taking up short-term employment to subsidise their expenses, and/or attending short-term courses (except for Ireland). - 5.33 These WHSs have been well received.
+As of end-2014, over 50 000 Hong Kong youths participated in WHS.
+LD will continue to explore with potential economies to establish new WHS arrangements and seek to expand our existing bilateral arrangements.